View All 1852 Seated Liberty Dime

 Description

 The 1852 Seated Liberty Dime is a dime produced at the Philadelphia Mint as part of the Seated Liberty Dimes 1837-1891 series.
-Total mintage reached 1.5 million.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
-Designed by Robert Ball Hughes/Christian Gobrecht.
+The U.S. Mint produced 1.5 million examples, making this the higher-mintage of the two mint variants, representing 78% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $30 to $795 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.67 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4597.
-The Seated Liberty Dime ran for over half a century, making it one of the longest-lived U.S. Popular with variety collectors.
-The 1873-CC "No Arrows" is a major rarity (only one known).
-The 1894-S with a mintage of 24 is one of the most famous U.S. coins.

 External References